na-na-hi/renget/archive/6wfys.md

 Immersive Horses - less bloat than Convenient, just works, patches available for all the good horse model replacers.
 Lets you name horses.
 Interesting NPCs -This adds a wide range of characters to Skyrim, many of whom can be followers.
 The writing and quest quality is about on par with vanilla, VA work is spotty but more good than bad, and it's somehow less cringe than any similar mod released since (see: Citizens).
 Follower Death and Injury Chance - Another of Jay Serpa's clever immersion tweaks, perfect for more organic playthroughs.
 Follower Goes On A Trip - It's on loverslab and has nothing to do with getting fucked by werewolves.
 Imagine that!
 Send your bros out to do bro things without you.
 Very comfy.
-Notifications are totally garbled, turn them off.
+Notifications are totally garbled, turn them off!

 ##Alt start:

-Skyrim Unbound Reborn - This is the only modern option if you want to play a non-dragonborn.
+Skyrim Unbound Reborn - This is the *only modern option* if you want to play a non-dragonborn.
 Maintained, patches available for almost anything, just werks.
 You can now start as a Real Orc, which is Good.
+It also completes Unbound, which some starts do not, for compatibility with mods that launch on that trigger.
 *or* Realm of Lorkhan - This is more suitable for mod/modlist testing, short organic ironman playthroughs, or hardcore LARPing as the Nerevarine.
 Definitely worth a try if you prefer your fantasy more Willie Nelson than Martha Stewart.
 *or* Altered Perspectives - this reworks the vanilla start, placing you in the Helgen Inn on the day of the dragon attack.
 This is more of an extensible framework than SUR, so if you have a specific start in mind (like Live Another Life offers) this might be worth looking into.